 I read a recent article, where Bob McCarthy (a large scale sound system pioneer), cleverly pointed out that you always hear the huge explosion in a movie at the same time that you see it, even if it’s a mile away.
 When the Death Star explodes in StarWars, the camera shot might be from the distance to the moon… but you still hear the boom at the same time that you see the pow.
 I never noticed before.
 Now I’ll never be able to ignore it.
 Thanks Bob.
 Like my wife isn’t already annoyed enough that I can’t sit still in a single Theme Park Ride or Performance Auditorium without looking up to see what’s lurking above the ceiling.

 By the way, another interesting point is that once you NOTICE something like lip sync error, your brain is much more likely to notice it in the future.
 In essence, you can’t un-notice it.
 Just like the way people don’t notice sound masking systems until they break.
 Our brain is trained to look for certain patterns that it expects.
 Our perceptions are not so much accurate interpretations of reality as they are a shorthand transcription, based on our previous conditioning and expectations of reality.
-Once that cat’s out of the bag, it’s not going back in.
+Once that cat’s out of the bag, it’s not As an audio consultant, These days, we have such flexible tools at our disposal to perform “miracles” that just two decades ago would have been considered impossible. going back in.

 I’ve talked a lot about audio consulting.
 Don’t get me wrong.
 I love designing creative video and projection solutions for clients too.
 In those cases, though, I’m more confident they’re going to have an appreciation of what’s been achieved at the end of the project.
 The whole point is to be eye catching.
 By contrast, I’m doing a good job on the audio system when they don’t notice that it’s turned on.